praekeltfoundation/docker-vumi-apps/go-metrics-api/README.md

 * `AMQP_USERNAME`
 * `AMQP_PASSWORD`

-At the very least you should need a `GRAPHITE_URL`, but none of these parameters are required.
+At the very least you will probably need a `GRAPHITE_URL`, but none of these parameters are required.